 Transformation experiments were initiated using somatic embryos for rootstock genotypes 1103P, 101-14, 140Ru, Freedom, MGT 420A, 110R, GRN1 and Harmony and scion genotypes Cabernet sauvignon, Chardonnay, French Colombard and Merlot using a construct containing the DsRed florescent scorable marker gene.
 Thompson Seedless was included as a positive control.
-DsRed expression was scored 3 months post inoculation (Table 3) and has shown that significant numbers of transgenic somatic embryos can be produced for 1103P, 101-14, 110R, 140Ru, MGT 420A, Harmony, GRN-1 and French Colombard.
+DsRed expression was scored 3 months post inoculation (Table 3) and has shown that significant numbers of transgenic somatic embryos can be produced for 1103P, 101-14, 110R, 140Ru, MGT 420A, Harmony, GRN-1, French Colombard.
 However very little DsRed expression was seen in Chardonnay or Merlot somatic embryos.
-We have also demonstrated that we can generate transgenic plants for French Colombard and MGT 420 (Figure 2) from these embryos.
-We are still in the process of determining if we can regenerate whole plants from transgenic DsRed expressing embryos of Harmony and GRN1 although GRN1 are beginning to germinate.
-We have not been successful regenerating whole plants from transgenic Merlot somatic embryos.
+We demonstrated that along with Freedom, 1103 and 101-14 we can regenerate transgenic plants for 110R, MGT 420 and French Colombard.
+(Figure 2).
+We also were able to regenerate a few Chardonnay transgenic plants but only at an extremely low frequency.
+We were unable to regenerate whole transgenic plants from Harmony, 140Ru, or GRN1although we still have partially germinated embryos of GRN1 which we believe given more time will convert into plants (Figure 3).
 The percentage of embryos expressing DsRed for each genotype is provided in Table 3.
 Transformation efficiency based on DsRed expression are very low for both Chardonnay and Merlot.
 Images of DsRed expressing Freedom, GRN1, Harmony and Merlot are shown in Figure 3.
-There appears to be a correlation between the percentage of tissue expressing Dsred and our ability to generate transgenic plants.
-Based on Dsred expression results, with the exception of French Colombard, it appears that agrobacterium-mediated transformation rates are significantly lower for most scion genotypes than for rootstock genotypes using our transformation protocol.
-This may explain the difficulty we are having producing transgenic plants for scion genotypes.
-Biolistic transformation of scion genotypes should be explored if transgenic scions are required.
+There appears to be a correlation between the percentage of tissue expressing Dsred and our ability to generate transgenic plants, Based on Dsred expression results, with the exception of French Colombard, it appears that Agrobacterium-mediated transformation rates are significantly lower for most scion genotypes than for rootstock genotypes using our transformation protocol.
+This may explain the difficulty we had producing transgenic plants for scion genotypes.
+Biolistic-mediated transformation of scion genotypes should be explored if transgenic scions are required.